Chafford Hundred: Crime

 Chafford Hundred, while less deprived overall than other areas of Thurrock and Essex, has traditionally had higher crime rates than places in the rest of the region proportionate to the estate's population.
 Essex Police crime statistics in 2018 and 2019 recorded the estate as having the third and second highest crime rates in Thurrock respectively, behind other parts of Grays.
 However, 2018 reports from Thurrock Council show that when divided into the two electoral wards of South Chafford and Chafford and North Stifford, both parts of the development on their own have a lower crime rate on average than Thurrock as a whole, with an average crime rate of 30.40 per 1,000 persons in South Chafford and 21.91 per 1,000 persons in Chafford and North Stifford, which is lower than Thurrock's average crime rate of 47.62.

 The local newspaper Your Thurrock has attributed high crime rates in the Chafford Hundred development to high gang activity.
 A 2020 Thurrock Council report into gang violence in Thurrock found that organised gang activity in the borough had three main bases of activity; one of these bases of gang activity was Chafford Hundred, with one of Thurrock's three identified main organised gangs, C100 (Chafford 100), based in the area.
 Chafford Hundred Community Forum and local councillors have blamed a lack of youth facilities in the area for enabling youth crime and anti-social behaviour.
 Incidents of anti-social behaviour and gang crime have been a recurrent issue in the areas around Chafford Hundred railway station and Lakeside Shopping Centre in particular.
 However, the number of reported offences in these areas fell substantially after a crackdown on anti-social behaviour by Essex Police in 2024 with more patrols in these areas.

 Notable people

 Singer Louisa Johnson is from Chafford Hundred and attended Harris Academy Chafford Hundred.
 Television personalities Chloe Brockett and Toby Aromolaran also come from the area, as does footballer Elliot Omozusi.
-Murder victim Craig Rolfe also came from the development.
+Murder victims Craig Rolfe and Henry Nowak also came from the development.
 Chafford Hundred Athletic Club, a sports marketing club in Chafford Hundred, is managed by retired javelin thrower Fatima Whitbread, who founded it after her retirement in 1991.
 Notable members of the club have included Yvonne Murray, Tom McKean, Jonathan Edwards, Kelly Holmes, Linford Christie, Iwan Thomas and Steve Backley.
 Scottish entrepreneur Duncan Bannatyne also runs a health club in Howard Road, Chafford Hundred.